mattstratton/matty-dotfiles/README.md

 - Install zsh with [oh-my-zsh](https://ohmyz.sh/) as a plugin manager
 - Install all the packages/apps from `.Brewfile` using [Homebrew](https://brew.sh)

-## What remains to do
+## Manual things to do after

-- Set zsh as your default shell
+- Set the homebrew zsh as the default shell

 ```bash
 sudo sh -c "echo $(which zsh) >> /etc/shells"